shiva-g/ibd-gwas/writeup/log.md

 ### 20181120
-* 173 samples after mds cut
+* 173 samples after mds cut.
+39 are cases and 134 are controls

 ### 20181119
 * methods